dportillo23/calculator-app/README.md

 ### What I learned

-This was my first ever project using read, it was a very interesting project and I struggle a bit with the toggle and making it work changing the themes.
+This was my first ever project using react, it was a very interesting project and I struggle a bit with the toggle and making it work changing the themes.

 Below you can find the toggle component code snippet and the function to delete a space: